 |With hands of a child, the monkey surprised us.|

 Buying the animals was the easy part.
 What in the heck are we going to do with them, proved more tricky.
-When we got back home we realized just how wrong it was for us to keep them even for a short while they are convalescing back to health.
-Within hours we found a good home for the birds, letting the new care takers know that we wish the parrots to one day be free again.
+When we got back home we realized just how wrong it was for us to keep them even for a short time while they are convalescing back to health.
+Within hours we found a good home for the birds, letting the new care takers know that we wished for the parrots to one day be free again.
 As for the monkey, the girls fell in love with him right away and named it "Sport."
 Well, Sport liked to poop just about everywhere and at anytime.
 For example, Sport was on Sierra's head and pooed a good one, which oozed right down her back.
-On three separate occasions, Sport peed on both of my girls heads.
-Sport bit each of the girls, including Elise, several times while they were playing.
+Sport peed on both of my girls heads on three separate occasions.
+Sport bit each of the girls, including Elise, several times while they were playing with him.
 We don't blame him at all, he is a wild animal and needed to be reintroduced to the wild when the time was right.